 Can I Make these Brownies Dairy-Free?

 Yes, just replace the butter with vegan butter and the white chocolate with the best dairy-free white chocolate you can find.
 It won’t be as good as when made with real butter, but it will still be very delicious.

 Making this vegan would require a brand new recipe because replacing the eggs for the meringue is quite difficult.
-You could try this awesome vegan chocolate hazelnut brownie recipe!
+Instead, I recommend you try this awesome vegan chocolate hazelnut brownie recipe.